 Deep Power-down mode shuts down virtually all on-chip power consumption, but requires a significantly longer wake-up time.
-For maximal power savings, the entire system (CPU, memories and all peripherals) is shut down except for the PMU.
-Wake-up is possible from reset, and optionally GPIO.
+For maximal power savings, the entire system (CPUs, memories and all peripherals) is shut down except for the PMU.
+Wake-up is possible from reset, NTAG field detect, and optionally GPIO.
 On wake-up, the part reboots.